BlazerLabs/CSC-3105-22-23-Project-Repo/docs/innobyte/BRIEF-EXPLANATION-ON-UML-TOOL-APPLIED.md

 ```
 ### Further explanation on relationships & how to define relationships using plantuml
 Under here we're explaining some relationships, their notation and how they're applied in plantuml

+1. **Association (A ---- B)**:
+   - **Meaning**: Indicates a relationship between two classes where instances of one class are related to instances of the other class.
+It can be one-to-one, one-to-many, or many-to-many.
+   - **Example**: A `Car` ---- `Driver`.
+A car can have one or more drivers, and a driver can drive one or more cars.